jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - Fix bug where if you refresh the page you get active links when you shouldn't (if screen is too large)
 - Add "see our reviews on google"
 - Disable google form filling white background on contact form
+- Add intercom chatting bubble at the bottom

 NICE TO HAVES: